magnars/kaocha-runner.el/README.md

 - `kaocha-runner-ongoing-tests-win-min-height`

-    The minimum height in lines of the output window when tests are taking long to run, to show the ongoing progress from kaocha.
+    The minimum height in lines of the output window when tests are taking long to run.
+This is to show the ongoing progress from kaocha.

 - `kaocha-runner-failure-win-min-height`